 An idiots guide to steel cycle-tubing and how not to get fixated on numbers.

+This is the latest in a series of articles on Reynolds frame tubing.
 Many years ago (20!)
-I wrote a short article in the very first on-line cycling magazine – cybercyclist.com– now long gone (but it still lives on our website here) about Reynolds 531.
+I wrote a short article in the very first on-line cycling magazine – cybercyclist.com– now long gone (but it still lives on our cycling holiday website) about Reynolds 531.
 It came at an important time as it was then that 531 was finally being phased out in favour of more TIG-welding-friendly tubing (more on this later).

 Since then the market has changed from one where perhaps 80% of all quality touring bikes (maybe 95%+ in the UK) were made in Reynolds 531, to one where where none are.
 So time for an overview to help all those confused by the plethora of tubing types now available.